aarikpokras/cfget/README.md

 # cfget
-A database of configuration file snippets
+A terminal-accessible database of configuration file snippets